Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test.md

 Navigate the application using the keyboard and check that:
 - all functionalities are accessible.
-- the focus remains sufficiently visible on each element receiving this focus (activatable elements, buttons, clickable elements, check boxes, etc.).
+- the focus remains sufficiently visible on each element receiving this focus (activable elements, buttons, clickable elements, check boxes, etc.).

 #### List of main keyboard shortcuts